MahdiHassen/Chip8/README.md

-Rewrote Chip8 Emulator I made in the summer.
+Rewrote Chip8 Emulator I made in the summer, on Mac this time